 Today, Recycle BC released its 2016 annual report.
-In Recycle BC’s third year of operation, Recycle BC continued to provide reliable and convenient packaging and printed paper recycling services in British Columbia.
+In Recycle BC’s third year of operation, Recycle BC continued to provide reliable and convenient packaging and paper product recycling services in British Columbia.

 In 2016, we increased access to recycling services in BC communities, with over 1.8 million BC households having access to Recycle BC services through curbside, multi-family or depot services.